diverse-project/dev-dashboard/README.md

 # dev-dashboard
 The tracker of this repository is used to track development requests so we can improve internal collaboration by organizing code sprints in the team.

-The main idea is to organize coding sprint (typically involving engineers of the team) on request of the scientific members (permanent, post doc and Phd student ).
+The main idea is to organize coding sprint (typically involving engineers of the team but not only them :wink: ) on request of the scientific members (permanent, post doc and Phd student ).

 Typical sprint granurality will be 2 weeks.